benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

-Welcome to an introduction to parallel computation with Python and OpenCL.
-This tutorial is composed of a numbered series of PyOpenCL scripts - each with extensive inline comments.
+This tutorial is an introduction to parallel programming with Python and OpenCL.
+The lessons in this tutorial are numbered PyOpenCL scripts with extensive inline comments.

 ### About The Comments